-sudo apt-get update sudo apt-get upgrade
+sudo apt-get update && sudo apt-get upgrade

-Step 2 – Install Redis on Debian
+Step 2: Install Redis

 sudo apt-get install redis-server

 This will install Redis and its dependencies on your system.